Musicals101.com

 By her own admission, this dynamic vaudeville star was not particularly gifted or beautiful, but her exuberant personality fascinated audiences for more than three decades.
 Describing Tanguay, critics often resorted to words like "whirlwind," which fits her fiery reputation both on and off stage.
 Appearances in amateur contests led to small roles with touring companies.
 She made her New York vaudeville debut at Hammerstein's Victoria in 1904.
 Tanguay eventually commanded the highest salary in vaudeville, earning as much as $3,500 a week by 1910.
 During World War I, when a so-called "decency craze" forced every other act in the business to clean up its material, Tanguay merely stopped using posters of herself in action.
 Her act frequently exploited her own outrageous reputation, with songs like "Its All Been Done Before But Not the Way I Do It" and "I Don't Care."

 When a smart-mouthed stagehand once asked Tanguay how she would react if someone flirted with her, she picked him up and threw him against a backstage wall, leaving him unconscious.
-When he threatened to sue, Eva settled the issue by pulling a wad of bills out of her purse and peeling off a $1000 bill.
+When he threatened to sue, Eva settled the issue by pulling a wad of cash out of her purse and peeling off a $1000 bill.
 Tanguay often publicized her seemingly unlikely devotion to Christian Science, adding the slogan "Naught can disturb - God is Peace" to her ads in Variety.
-Popular through vaudeville's final years, she spent her final years forgotten, sickly and impoverished.
+She was a master of publicity, earning nationwide headlines when she was allegedly kidnapped or the victim of a robbery.
+Popular through vaudeville's final years, she lost her fortune in the stock market crash of 1929 and spent her final years impoverished.
+When Tanguay was blinded by cataracts, fellow vaudevillian Sophie Tucker paid for surgery that restored her sight.

 Templeton, Fay